ElementAstro/atom-docs/src/content/docs/en/search/lru.md

 ---
-title: ThreadSafeLRUCache Class Documentation
+title: ThreadSafeLRUCache
-description: Detailed documentation for the ThreadSafeLRUCache class in the atom::search namespace, including constructors, basic operations, cache management, callbacks, statistics, persistence, and usage examples.
+description: Detailed for the ThreadSafeLRUCache class in the atom::search namespace, including constructors, basic operations, cache management, callbacks, statistics, persistence, and usage examples.
 ---

-# ThreadSafeLRUCache Class Documentation

-## Overview

-The `ThreadSafeLRUCache` class is a template-based, thread-safe implementation of a Least Recently Used (LRU) cache.
-It is part of the `atom::search` namespace and provides efficient caching with expiration, persistence, and various utility functions.

 ## Table of Contents